WeCanCodeIT/columbus-2017-fall/exercises/courses-with-instructors.md

 - Also be able to view a list of instructors and be able to navigate to information on each instructor...including the courses they are teaching

 ## Stretch Tasks
-- Be able to find all courses that contain the word Java
-- Use CSS to add styling to your application
+- Try to run some other queries on your database, declare these queries in the proper Repository